Senate intelligence leaders: 20 people to be questioned, first hearing Thursday

 (CNN)The Senate intelligence committee has asked 20 people to be questioned in its investigation of Russian interference in the 2016 presidential election, the panel's chairman said Wednesday.

 "This one is one of the biggest investigations the Hill has seen in my time here," Chairman Richard Burr, a North Carolina Republican, said at a news conference with committee vice-chairman Mark Warner.
+Burr's been in the Senate since 2005, and served in the House since 1995.

 Burr and Warner say they have 20 witnesses they plan to interview and have scheduled interviews with five of them so far.
-The committee leaders said that they are happy that President Donald Trump's son-in-law, Jared Kushner, and former campaign chiarman Paul Manafort have agreed to testify, but they have not yet decided when they will bring them in.
+The committee leaders said that they are happy that President Donald Trump's son-in-law, Jared Kushner, and former campaign chairman Paul Manafort have agreed to testify, but they have not yet decided when they will bring them in.

 "To date, we have made 20 requests for individuals to be interviewed by the committee," Burr said.
 "As we stand here today, five are already scheduled on the books, and probably within the next 10 days the remaining 15 will have a scheduled date for those individuals to be interviewed by our staff.
 We anticipate inviting additional individuals to come and be interviewed, and ultimately some of those interviewed individuals may turn into private or public hearings by the committee, but yet to be determined."